lauramazzuca21/distributed-cloud-gaming-pipeline/gstreamer-live-streaming/README.md

 ```
 # TODO
 - [ ] add audio queue
-- [ ] make modular the source element so that it can handle different protocols
+- [ ] make the source frames locaclly stored instead of a remote stream